 Working on the New Mexico Quilt

-When I decided for this quilt, I did not consider that it would be another quilt made up of Half Square Triangles.
+When I decided on this quilt, I did not consider that it would be another quilt made up of Half Square Triangles.

 Don’t get me wrong!

-There is nothing wrong about Half Square Triangles, but there were a lot of them and I had just finished three quilts based on them in the last months.
+There is nothing wrong with Half Square Triangles, but there were a lot of them and I had just finished three quilts based on them in the last months.

-It took me about 10 days to convince myself that I needed to square them my Half Square Triangles up.
-During these 10 days of procrastinating I already planned for my May quilt project and started preparations for it.
-Finally I decided to watch a nice German crime show online and use the time to square up 88 Half Square Triangles in one go. 🙂
+It took me about 10 days to convince myself that I needed to square my Half Square Triangles up.
+During these 10 days of procrastinating, I already planned for my May quilt project and started preparations for it.
+Finally, I decided to watch a nice German crime show online and use the time to square up 88 Half Square Triangles in one go. 🙂

 Finishing my Quilt Top